fiquu/slseed-web-api/README.md

 That's it.
 Your App should be running wherever it says it's running.

+See the `"scripts"` section on the `package.json` for more commands.

 ## Deploying

 1. Make sure you have the `.env` file for the stage you want to deploy by running `npm run setup`, selecting the stage and checking if the `.env.[stage]` exists.